Your landing page will have two types of cookies:

 Under the Scripts & GDPR section of each page you have an option that will allow you to postpone the cookie delivery until a visitor accepts it.
 When you enable that feature for a specific page, that page will show a small cookie notification on the bottom of the browser window where the page visitor can accept or decline cookies from the page.

 If the visitor clicks on the Yes, I accept button, he will give his consent that all cookies that are on that particular page can be added to his browser.
 On click, ALL cookies will be installed and the notification will disappear.
+If the same visitor accesses the page again later, the browser will remember his choice and the cookie bar will not show up again.

 If the visitor clicks on the I do not accept button, he will deny all the optional cookies that are on that particular page.
 On click, only OPTIONAL cookies will NOT be installed and the notification will disappear.
 Essential cookies will still be added to his browser.